Telecommunications in Myanmar: Telephone system

-Bids were offered for two fresh telecom licenses by the Myanmar government.
+Bids were offered for two fresh telecom licences by the Myanmar government.
 The deadline was set to be 8 February 2013.
-The licenses were expected to be issued in June and carry a contract duration of up to 20 years.
-Two more licenses were expected to be offered following this round of bidding.
+The licences were expected to be issued in June and carry a contract duration of up to 20 years.
+Two more licences were expected to be offered following this round of bidding.

 According to government statistics, 5.4 million of Myanmar's 60 million population had a mobile phone subscription at the end of 2012, giving the country a mobile penetration of 9 per cent.

 According to official figures released in mid-2012, Myanmar had 857 base transceiver stations (BTS) for 1,654,667 local GSM mobile users, 188 BTSs for 225,617 local WCDMA mobile users, 366 BTSs for 633,569 local CDMA-450 mobile users, and 193 BTSs for 341,687 CDMA-800 mobile users.
-Huawei who has built 40 percent of the towers and ZTE has built 60 percent in Myanmar, which amounts to 1500 across the country, said it has built the towers mostly in Yangon, Mandalay, and Naypyidaw.
+Huawei who has built 40 per cent of the towers and ZTE has built 60 per cent in Myanmar, which amounts to 1500 across the country, said it has built the towers mostly in Yangon, Mandalay, and Naypyidaw.

-The Myanmar Telecommunications Operator Tender Evaluation and Selection Committee selected Norwegian Telenor Group and Ooredoo of Qatar as winners of the bidding, for the two telecom licenses issued by the government of Myanmar.
-The licenses allow the operators to build and operate a nationwide wireless network for 15 years.
+The Myanmar Telecommunications Operator Tender Evaluation and Selection Committee selected Norwegian Telenor Group and Ooredoo of Qatar as winners of the bidding, for the two telecom licences issued by the government of Myanmar.
+The licences allow the operators to build and operate a nationwide wireless network for 15 years.
 Ooredoo began selling low-price SIM cards at a price of US$1.5 in Yangon, Mandalay, and Naypyidaw in August 2014.
 Prior to 2012, during military rule, SIM cards cost USD 1,500.

 Mytel is the fourth telecom firm in Myanmar.
-It is a joint venture between Myanmar Army-backed Star High Public Co Ltd, which holds 48 percent, Vietnam's Ministry of Defence owned Viettel Group, which holds 28 percent, and Myanmar National Telecom Holding Public Ltd, a group of 11 local companies with a combined 23-percent stake.
-Commander-in-chief Senior General Min Aung Hlaing stated at the opening ceremony of Mytel on 11 February 2018 that it will cover 93 percent of the 2G networks and 60 percent of the 4G networks of Myanmar after installing towers and stations across the country.
+It is a joint venture between Myanmar Army-backed Star High Public Co Ltd, which holds 48 per cent, Vietnam's Ministry of Defence owned Viettel Group, which holds 28 per cent, and Myanmar National Telecom Holding Public Ltd, a group of 11 local companies with a combined 23-percent stake.
+Commander-in-chief Senior General Min Aung Hlaing stated at the opening ceremony of Mytel on 11 February 2018 that it will cover 93 per cent of the 2G networks and 60 per cent of the 4G networks of Myanmar after installing towers and stations across the country.